waylis/core/README.md

 <img src="https://raw.githubusercontent.com/waylis/core/refs/heads/master/docs/public/promo.webp" alt="promo">

-**Waylis** is a Node.js library that allows you to add a chat-like interface for interacting with your applications.
-It’s a complete solution that can free you from writing a separate frontend part.
-Abstracting user interaction into reusable dialog blocks, Waylis allows you to fully focus on domain logic by automatically collecting, validating user input and displaying processing results.
+Waylis is a Node.js package that provides a quick and simple way to interact with your application’s logic directly from the browser.
+It offers a developer-friendly API for building interactive scenes and a user-friendly interface for exchanging information with your app.

+Define exactly what kind of data you expect (strings, numbers, dates, files) with precise validation and constraints.
+Then work with it as you need and send responses back to users in any formats (such as text, files, tables, charts).

+⚡ It’s like Express.js, but instead of exposing an HTTP API for developers — you expose a user-friendly UI for end users.

 > [!WARNING]
 > Waylis is a new project and currently in beta phase.
 Updates released before version 1.0 may introduce breaking changes.